Itamar-Dalal/pwnable.kr/pwnable.kr/loveletter/README.md

 buf[0x100]            - 256 bytes
 ```

-My first idea was to overflow eax_5 (prolog length) with 0, so `loveletter` will start with my input and than i can call a shell using: `sh -c bash `. thats because this way i can make the program to ignore to rest of the input (that is needed for the buffer overflow). thats because this way i give to `sh` two arguments: `bash` (a shell that i can read the flag from it) and the rest of the input. `sh` will only use the first argument and ignore the second.
+My initial idea was to overflow `eax_5` (prolog length) with 0, so `loveletter` would start with my input, allowing me to call a shell using: `sh -c bash `.
+This way, the program would ignore the rest of the input (needed for the buffer overflow).
+By doing this, I could pass two arguments to `sh`: `bash` (to open a shell and read the flag) and the rest of the input, which `sh` would ignore.

 However, there is a problem.
-There is no way to overflow eax_5 with 0 because the input buffer is increasing by two (and to change it to 0 it needs to be by 1). in addion i cant write 0 in the buffer because it will see it as null terminator and ignore it.
+There is no way to overflow `eax_5` with 0 because the input buffer increases by two bytes (and to set it to 0, it would need to increase by one byte).
+Additionally, I cannot write a 0 in the buffer because it would be treated as a null terminator and ignored.

-So i cant overflow it with 0 but i can with any other number. after some thinking, i relized i can use a part of the prolog string (from its start) to my command. the problem is my command (`sh -c bash `) starts with s and the prolog string starts with e. so what i can do it to use a command that starts with e and can be given a command as an argument that it will run it.
+Although I cannot overflow `eax_5` with 0, I can overflow it with any other number.
+After some thought, I realized I could use part of the prolog string (from its start) in my command.
+The issue is that my command (`sh -c bash `) starts with 's', while the prolog string starts with 'e'.
+Therefore, I needed a command that starts with 'e' and can take another command as an argument to execute it.

-After some recaherch, i found that `env` is great for this case. i can run: `env sh -c bash ` and it will open a bash shell and i can read the flag. all i needed to do it to change the prolog length to 1 and in the start on my input write `nv sh -c bash ` and when combining them it will run `system("env sh -c bash AAAAAAAA...)` which will open a shell.
+After some research, I found that `env` is perfect for this case.
+I can run: `env sh -c bash `, which will open a bash shell, allowing me to read the flag.
+To achieve this, I needed to set the prolog length to 1 and start my input with `nv sh -c bash`.
+When combined, this would execute `system("env sh -c bash AAAAAAAA...")`, opening a shell.

-To overflow eax_5 with 1, i just needed to write this at the end of the input:
+To overflow `eax_5` with 1, I needed to append the following to the input:

-`...AAA + #  + 0x01 + \0, 0x0c + 0x00 + 0x00 + 0x00` (the last 4 bytes is the prolog length)
+`...AAA + # + 0x01 + \0, 0x0c + 0x00 + 0x00 + 0x00` (the last four bytes represent the prolog length)

-so after the `protect()` function it will look like this:
+After the `protect()` function processes it, it will look like this:

 `...AAA + a5 + 99 + e2, 0x01 + 0x00 + 0x00 + 0x00`

 In conclusion, the input should look like this:

 `nv sh -c bash AAAAAAA...#/x01`

 ## Exploit Code

 ```python
 from pwn import *